Toilet Rebate Program

 Chinese version

-• The program is funded to a maximum of $100,000 for 2023 and submission of an application does not guarantee a rebate.
+• Submission of an application does not guarantee a rebate.
 Each application will be evaluated and processed on a first-come, first-serve basis, while rebate quantities last.

-• Toilets must be new, 4.8 litres or less (or 4.1 litres/6 litres dual flush) and CSA, CUPC, WaterSense or Warnock Hersey certified.
+• Toilets that are installed must be new, 4.8 litres or less (or 4.1 litres/6 litres dual-flush) and CSA, CUPC, WaterSense or Warnock Hersey certified.

 • Toilets may be installed by the resident or by a licensed plumber.